xonnect/server-ce/README.md

 }
 ```

-In both situations, a "201 Created" will be returned.
+In both situations, a `201 Created` will be returned.

 <br/>